OrganAssist Version 3.2

 This feature has been provided so that if, at some point in the future, OrganAssist is no longer able to run on the latest version of Windows/macOS, you can transfer all your recordings as standard MIDI files for use with other programs.

 It is clear that both Windows and macOS are moving to a new standard and may cease supporting existing 32 bit applications.
-Should this happen, OrganAssist will continue to work on existing/earlier versions of both operating systems but will not be re-written as it contains over 40,000 lines of code!
+This has already happened with macOS Catalina.
+OrganAssist will continue to work on existing/earlier versions of both operating systems but will not be re-written as it contains over 40,000 lines of code!

 A number of different makes and models of organs are provided with OrganAssist.
 You can use one of these as the basis for a new layout.

-Configuring an organ can take some time – allow at least one hour for every 40 stops you need to configure.
+Configuring an organ can take some time – allow 2 to 3 minutes for every stop you need to configure.
 (Setting up PAB Gravissimo took nearly 4 hours)

 Use the menu to go to Tools, Edit Organ Layout.